harvard-lil/perma/developer.md

 `ERROR: error while removing network: network perma-payments_default id 1902203ed2ca5dee5b57462201db417638317baef142e112173ee300461eb527 has active endpoints`

 It just means that Perma Payments is still running: the network is maintained until both projects are down.
 Head back over to the Perma Payments repo and run `docker compose down` there... and you're done.

+## Scoop

+We are in the process of rolling out a capture process using LIL's newly-developed web archiving tool [Scoop](https://github.com/harvard-lil/scoop).
+When complete, Perma capture requests will call out to the [Scoop REST API](https://github.com/harvard-lil/scoop-rest-api/), which will produce the requested WARC/WACZ and return it to Perma, replacing Perma's current internal capturing mechanism.

+By default, Perma's `docker-compose` file will spin up a local Scoop REST API for you to experiment with.

+### Working with both repositories simultaneously

+You may also decide to run both services by running `docker compose` in both repositories simultaneously, with a tweaked Perma network config.

+First, head over to the [`Scoop REST API` repo](https://github.com/harvard-lil/scoop-rest-api/) for instructions on how to spin that up.

+Once it's running, spin up Perma... but with a slightly different command than usual, so that it doesn't try to create its own Scoop REST API, but instead uses the already-running one:

+- `docker compose -f docker-compose.yml up -d`

+Then, run Perma's dev server as usual:

+`docker compose invoke run`

+When you are finished, take down the Perma containers by running:

+`docker compose -f docker-compose.yml down`

+Don't worry if you get the following error:

+`ERROR: error while removing network: network scoop-rest-api_default id 1902203ed2ca5dee5b57462201db417638317baef142e112173ee300461eb527 has active endpoints`
+The Scoop REST API is still running: the network is maintained until both projects are down.
+Head back over to the Scoop REST API repo and run `docker compose down` there... and you're done.